FAQ

 What areas do you serve?

-I serve patients across Washington State via telehealth—from Seattle to Spokane and everywhere between.
+I serve patients across Washington State via telehealth — from Seattle to Spokane and everywhere between.

-If you're in Washington and need specialized tinnitus care or hearing aid optimization, I can help—no matter where you're located.
 For services that require in-person care (like hearing aid fittings), I can recommend local providers who use evidence-based best practices.

 What happens in the first appointment?